benki-finance/amar-marketplace/README.md

 ## Discover AI Agents

-Browse the [AI Agents Marketplace](https://metaschool.so/ai-agents) to explore all the amazing AI agents contributed by the community.
+Browse the parent of this fork, [AI Agents Marketplace by Metaschool](https://metaschool.so/ai-agents) to explore all the amazing AI agents contributed by the community.

 ## Contributing